 No. Baking soda has a high alkaline content and, if swallowed, it can upset the acid balance in the stomach and digestive tract.
 In addition, baking soda does not taste good, which may cause your cat to be uncooperative when you try to brush her teeth.

 Why is pet toothpaste recommended?

-Pet toothpaste is available in a number of different flavors that are appetizing to cats.
+Pet toothpaste is available in several different flavors that are appetizing to cats.
 By using a product that tastes good, your cat will be more likely to enjoy the whole experience.
 A list of dental products that have been accepted by the Veterinary Oral Health Counsel can be found at vohc.org.

 Exactly how should I brush my cat’s teeth?

-Following the procedure described above to get your cat used to have her teeth brushed follow these steps for a successful teeth brushing session.
+Following the procedure described above to get your cat used to having her teeth brushed, follow these steps for a successful tooth brushing session.

 How much time should I spend brushing my cat's teeth?